 Let’s try another exercise.
 Hold you hand up in the natural five finger position.
 Now spread your fingers apart.
 Spread them apart as far as they go.
 You should feel tension in your hands.
 Naturally they want to return to that relaxed state.
 It almost feels like there are springs in each one of your fingers and by pulling them apart you are putting tension on the springs.
 When you relax, you are taking the tension off the springs and they return to their resting state.

-Playing the piano with your fingers open causes tension, reduces accuracy, and it increases speed as well.
+Playing the piano with your fingers open causes tension, reduces accuracy, and it decreases speed as well.

 Extending the Five Finger Position